Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 ## 📦 Choose Your Path

 ### Option A: DIY License ($5 / £3.75)
 Perfect if you already own an ESP32-2432S028.
-Works globally.
+Works on most variants.
 1. Flash the firmware via the Web Installer.
 2. Note your **Device ID** from the setup screen or WiFi Portal.
 3. Send **$5 USD / £3.75 GBP** via [PayPal](https://www.paypal.com/paypalme/stub1958/5USD).